0xsequence/sequence.js/README.md

 10. Finally, push your git tags, via: `git push --tags --no-verify`

+## How to do a snapshot release

+NOTE: snapshot release is for dev preview, it's similar to the above, but:

+1. `yarn changeset`
+2. `yarn changeset version --snapshot`
+3. `yarn changeset publish --tag snapshot`

 ## NOTES

 1. Browser tests can be run with `yarn test` or, separately `yarn test:server` and `yarn test:run`